 You can look forward to celebrating nature through Mud Painting, Mud Magic, Muddy Science experiments, Muddy snacks… all in your backyard!
 The virtual event is designed to be accessible with activities you can do in your own home with materials you likely already have.

 You can sign up to receive new muddy activities straight to your inbox every morning from June 27-July 3 here or follow along on our ICG@HOME Mud Week page.

 This year’s Mud Week is made possible by the generous support of CFCU Community Credit Union and programming support from partner U.S. Fish and Wildlife Service.

 What is International Mud Day all about?

-International Mud Day is a celebration that started in 2008 in Nepal and Australia, designed to connect people with nature.
-Several other countries now take part in the event including the United States through the celebration in Ithaca!
-In 2012, the first International Mud Day Celebration in the Northeast USA took place at the Hands-on-Nature Anarchy Zone in Ithaca Children’s Garden!
+In 2012, the first International Mud Day Celebration in the Northeast of the US took place at the Hands-on-Nature Anarchy Zone in Ithaca Children’s Garden!

 In Nepal, Mud Day marks the beginning of the rice-growing season.
 It is a celebration of the nature that provides the ideal place to plant rice, the commodity that will later sustain the community.
 Apart from sustaining the Garden’s children all year in the Hands-On-Nature Anarchy Zone, Ithaca Children’s Garden’s mud becomes a home for frogs, a bath for the birds, and the nutrients and support for lots of different plants in an ecological community.
 In 2013, rice was planted at Ithaca Children’s Garden as a gesture of unity with Nepal – a grain that used to grow wild along the banks of the Great Lakes where it was gathered by the ancestors of the members of the Seneca Nation.